-Swiss army knives are one-man bands.
-You won’t find job offers with this title, but if you type “swiss army knife” in the LinkedIn search engine, you will get over 6000 results.
-In IT, those are mostly web developers who develop applications, write code, create graphics, decide on the layout of the page and cooperate with clients or management to develop a strategy.
-However, this name can really be used for any profession that requires versatility and skills in several areas.
+Within the recruitment of developers, we may also find… knives.
+Swiss Army Knives are simply one-man bands.
+You probably won’t find many job offers with this title.
+But if you type “Swiss Army Knife” in the LinkedIn search engine, you may get thousands of results.
+In IT, these are mostly web developers who develop applications, write code, create graphics, decide on the page layout.
+They also cooperate with clients or management to develop a strategy.
+People also use Swiss Army Knife name for other professions that require versatility and skills in several areas.